 About half-way along the shaded Meadow Spring Trail, you’ll see an intriguing old stone chimney.

-Just before the final steps to reach the summit, the trail connects with the northern approach trail, guiding hikers coming from both directions along a spur trail to Mary’s Rock.
+Just before the final steps to the summit, the trail connects with the northern approach trail, guiding hikers coming from both directions to Mary’s Rock.

-Retrace your steps to the parking area.
-Stay aware since after .1 mile the spur trail ends.
+Re-trace your steps to the parking area.
+Pay attention.
+After .1 miles the spur trail ends.
 Turn right to proceed southbound on the Appalachian Trail.

-You’ll find groceries, camping supplies, souvenirs and grab-and-go sandwiches.
+At Elkwallow Wayside, you’ll find groceries, camping supplies, souvenirs and grab-and-go sandwiches.
 There is also a restroom and a picnic area.

 If you want to grab a bite outside the park, look to Sperryville Trading Market & Café.
 They have take-out service, but you can also eat on the café’s front porch.